 Whether you are an amateur just looking to buy locks for your new home, or a budding professional in the field of locksmithing, there is some basic terminology, some local lingo that you need to know, which will be helpful for you in progressing towards your goal.
-Locksmithing is an ancient trade and craft, and hence has a rich vocabulary, which would be handy for anyone to know, before going to negotiate with a locksmith.
+Locksmithing is an ancient trade and craft, and hence has a rich vocabulary, which would be handy for anyone to know, before going to negotiate with a Stratford locksmith or locksmith in London.
 Some words common to the locksmith jargon would be:

 Key-Locks: Basic kind of locks which are operated with the use of keys.

 Combination Locks: In contrast to key locks, combination locks require the use of an assigned sequence of numbers to be operated, instead of the use of keys.
 The combination of numbers can be entered on a keypad or dialed on a rotation dial depending on the lock.

 Bow of the Key: It is the segment of the key which is not fitted into the lock.
 It is the part which you hold on to.
 Often it also has some useful information printed on it, such as a company name or a code.
 It is best to have this information noted down somewhere in case of a loss.
 In such situation the noted down code number can be presented along with some proof of ownership, and be used to have a new copy made of the misplaced key.